Skip to main content

 Open the Notifications tab

-Go to the desired AI employee’s card and select the Notifications tab.
+Go to the AI employee’s card and select the Notifications tab.

 2